bergio13/gam_local_poly/README.md

-# GAM with Local Polynomials and Predictor Importance through LOCO
+# GAM with Local Polynomials and Predictor Importance study using LOCO

 Project for the course *"Statistical Learning"* of the Master Degree in Data Science at *Sapienza University of Rome*.